French Open betting 2025

 The French Open schedule is not released yet.
 It usually comes out at the start of the New Year.
 As a general rule the French Open will run for around two weeks and feature both day matches and night fixtures.

 Until the French Open draws closer the only betting markets available on this tournament are outright winner of the men’s and women’s singles events.
-As expected Rafael Nadal dominates the betting for the men’s singles crown, while Simona Halep sits atop the betting for the ladies’ singles championship.
+As expected Sinner dominates the betting for the men’s singles crown, while Simona Halep sits atop the betting for the ladies’ singles championship.

 Ladies’ French Open 2020 outright betting